PereGrima/Concurrent-Goodness-of-fit-Test/README.md

-# Concurrent-Goodness-of-fit-Test
+# Goodness-of-fit-graphical-assessment
-This is a complementary material to the article "Concurrent-Goodness-of-fit-Test for Unimodal Distributions" published in: [to be completed]
+This is a complementary material to the article "Goodness-of-fit-graphical-assessment for a broad family of unimodal distributions"